spesim

 It’s built for teaching, methods testing, and exploratory research in biogeography and community ecology.

-- Generate individuals for multiple species under realistic species–abundance distributions (e.g., Fisher’s log-series with a dominant species).
+- Generate individuals for multiple species under realistic species–abundance distributions (e.g., Fisher’s log-series, neutral ZSM).

 - Impose environmental filtering (per‑species optima/tolerances on named gradients).